Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Sharp Isoperimetric Inequalities

-Denote the support of $\mu_t$ by $\supp \mu_t$ and the set of $t$-intermediate points by It can be seen (from super-position theorem, cf. \cite[Theorem 2.10]{AG-U}) that $ \supp \mu_t \subset Z_t$.
-Then by \eqref{th1:eq2} and monotonicity of the function $t \to \ln (t)$ we have
+Denote the set of $t$-intermediate points by It can be seen from the super-position theorem (cf. \cite[Theorem 2.10]{AG-U} and Remark \ref{spp}) that $ \mu_t $ is concentrated on $Z_t$.
+Then by \eqref{th1:eq2}, Jensen's inequality and monotonicity of the function $t \to \ln (t)$ we have